Popular Kitchen Countertop Materials

 Check out some of the solid surface options available from our fabricator K.G.
 Stevens.

 As technology changes, new and exciting products continue to hit the market.
-One of these is the ultra-compact kitchen countertop.
-It is created through a unique fabrication process known as Sinterized Particle Tech, which involves mixing the raw elements under high temperatures and intense pressure.
+One of these innovative countertop materials is called “ultra-compact” and is created through a unique fabrication process known as Sinterized Particle Tech, which involves mixing the raw elements under high temperatures and intense pressure.

 There are many pros to this option.
 Heat-resistant and great for both indoors and outdoors, this blend of raw materials from quartz, porcelain and glass has many positives.
 These countertops are extremely durable and can withstand just about any condition.
 You never worry about setting hot pans on the counters or discoloration over time.
 However, they are still rare which makes them difficult to find.
 Dekton is one well-known provider we trust at Kowalske Kitchen & Bath.